South Asian Free Trade Area: SAFTA

 In 2011, Afghanistan joined the SAFTA.

 The purpose of the SAFTA is to encourage and elevate common contract among the countries such as medium and long-term contracts.
 Contracts involving trade operated by states, supply and import assurance in respect of specific products etc. It involves agreement on tariff concession like national duties concession and non-tariff concession.

 The main objective of the agreement is to promote competition in the area and to provide equitable benefits to the countries involved.
 It aims to benefit the people of the countries by bringing transparency and integrity among the nations.
-The SAFTA was also formed in order to increase the level of trade and economic cooperation among the SAARC nations by reducing the tariff and barriers and also to provide special preference to the Least Developed Countries (LDCs) among the SAARC nations. to establish a framework for further regional cooperation.
+The SAFTA was also formed to increase the level of trade and economic cooperation among the SAARC nations by reducing the tariff and barriers and also to provide special preference to the Least Developed Countries (LDCs) among the SAARC nations. to establish a framework for further regional cooperation.
 SAARC also maintain free trade agreement among member nations.